 3. Conversations with a Killer: The Ted Bundy Tapes

-If you’ve seen Zac Efron’s “Extremely Wicked, Shockingly Evil and Vile”, the movie portrays the story of the real life serial killer Ted Bundy.
-The documentary is called Ted Bundy Tapes because they are in fact an inspiration from the meeting of filmmaker Joe Berlinger with journalist Stephen Michaud about his conversations with Bundy while he was in prison.
+If you’ve seen Zac Efron’s “Extremely Wicked, Shockingly Evil and Vile”, the movie portrays the story of the real-life serial killer Ted Bundy.
+The documentary is called Ted Bundy Tapes because they are in fact an inspired by the meeting of filmmaker Joe Berlinger with journalist Stephen Michaud about his conversations with Bundy while he was in prison.

 4. End of Sentence

-Period is a short yet 2018 award winning film, focusing on the issue and awareness of menstruation in India.
-A group of women develop ways of making low cost sanitary pads, in a country where even toilets are unheard of.
+The period is a short yet 2018 award-winning film, focusing on the issue and awareness of menstruation in India.
+A group of women develops ways of making low-cost sanitary pads, in a country where even toilets are unheard of.

 To win a cycling competition, director Bryan Fogel experiments with doping.
 His experiment opens up a bigger scandal as he digs down and explores the world of doping in athletics — what he finds out is that the Russians cheated the Olympics under Putin’s government.
 The documentary has also won an Oscar.